bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson1.md

   - **Poetry**: Read and discuss Luis de Lión's poem ["Acerca de la ternura"](resources/luis_de_lion_poem.md) (5 minutes).
   - **Copywork**: Copy selected lines from the poem to practice handwriting and connect with the author's words (10 minutes).
   - **Timeline**: Mark important dates related to Luis de Lión's life to connect with the broader civil war timeline (5 minutes).
-  - **Drawing**: Create an illustration of Luis de Lión's library (5 minutes).
   - **Writing**: Create a simple thank-you note to Luis de Lión (5 minutes).
 - **Formative Assessment**:
   - **Comprehension**: Listen for key details about Luis de Lión's life, work, and disappearance to assess understanding.
-  - **Drawing**: Review the student's drawing of the library to gauge engagement and comprehension.
   - **Copywork**: Evaluate neatness, attention to detail, and engagement with the poem.
 - **Summative Assessment**:
-  - Collect the student's drawing, copywork, and thank-you note for the portfolio, evaluating understanding of key concepts.
+  - Collect the student's copywork and thank-you note for the portfolio, evaluating understanding of key concepts.
   - In Week 10, review timeline additions for Unit 6 connection and historical comprehension.

 ## Differentiation Strategies